You can use cPanel to manage your web site's e-mail accounts. Learn how here.

 After you have enabled Spam Filters, you can set up your e-mail account to filter messages marked as spam and automatically redirect them to a folder.
 This article shows you how.

-You can use cPanel to enable the SPF and DKIM authentication frameworks and help reduce unwanted e-mail (spam).
+You can use cPanel to manage e-mail deliverability settings, such as SPF and DKIM, to help reduce unwanted e-mail (spam).

-You can easily change time zone settings in the Horde, Roundcube, and SquirrelMail webmail clients.
+You can easily change time zone settings in the Horde, and Roundcube webmail clients.
 Learn how here.

 Learn how to import and export contacts in the Horde and Roundcube webmail clients.

-This article describes how to set up an email forwarder that pipes incoming messages to a script file.
-This functionality allows you to automatically process incoming messages in an endless number of ways.
+This article describes how to set up an e-mail forwarder that pipes incoming messages to a script file.
+This functionality allows you to automatically process incoming messages in a flexible, programmatic manner.

 By default, users must choose a client application (Horde or Roundcube) after they log in to webmail.
 However, you can use redirects to enable users to log in directly to webmail without having to choose a client application.